peter88213/novelyst_timeline/docs/index.md

 ## Features

-- Generate a *Timeline* project from a *noveltree* project.
+- Create a timeline from a *noveltree* project.
-- Synchronize *noveltree* sections with corresponding *Timeline* events in both directions.
+- Create a new *noveltree* project from a timeline.
-- When synchronizing a noveltree project with a timeline, optionally change unspecific section "Day/Hour/Minute" to specific "date/time" and vice versa.
+- Synchronize *noveltree* sections with corresponding timeline events in both directions.

 ## Requirements